cjfshaw/JungleSim/README.md

 The latest version
 --------------------------------------------
 Currently the simulator runs through the red buff camp and the blue buff camp.
 He can kill them and level up.
-The code has been refactored, but much of the functionalist remains in main.cpp.
+The code has been refactored, but much of the functionality remains in main.cpp.
+The comments and variable names have been updated.

 Latest problems
 --------------------------------------------
-The time it takes to fight both red and blue buff camps seems relatively accurate but it is not 100% accuracy.
-The functions need to be updated, and so do the stats.
-Names like "as" are not descriptive enough and need to be changed to something like "attack_speed."
+The time it takes to fight both red and blue buff camps seems relatively accurate but it is not 100% accurate.
 Additionally find out how to use Visual Studio's autocomplete.
-Goals (from Reamining Goals section) that must be completed for phase 1 to be finished are A, B, C, D, F.
+Goals (from Reamining Goals section) that must be completed for phase 1 to be finished are B, C, D, F.

 Remaining goals (not in order)
 --------------------------------------------

-A.) Update comments to detail what each process is doing

 B.) Account for start time (1:55) and time between camps (a 'wait' function that allows for hp/mp regen and minion levelups)

-C.) Add max hp, set limit on hp5 not going above max hp. (when current hp = max hp hp5 = 0?.
+C.) Set limit on hp5 not going above max hp. (when current hp = max hp hp5 = 0?.
 Think this might break levelup functionality)

-D.) Still need to account for items, runes, masteries, and abilities, timing, and regen, and proper damage ratios
+D.) Still need to account for items, runes, masteries, and abilities, timing, and regen.

 E.) Minions scaling over time, buff transfer, sigil (hp/mp from big minions) transfer